sradics/digital-garden/_notes/Continuous Interviewing extract from CDH insights.md

 2. Synthesize what you are learning across interviews by moving relevant opportunities to your OST.

 ‘When / how do we share these findings with others?’
-+ user interview snapshots and e.g. share in product trio sessions
++ user interview snapshots and e.g. share in product trio sessions.
+"Each week we **share the interview snapshots in our slack channel** for everyone (including our stakeholders) to follow along."
 + extend the OST with interview insights

 > [!quote]